dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * `"name": "global value name"` the name of the global value
 * `"type": "type name"` the type of the global value
-* optional `"value": VALUE | { "indirect": int } | "unknown"` the value of the global value, or an offset in an auxiliary array containing the value or "unknown".
+* optional `"value": VALUE | [ int ] | "unknown"` the value of the global value, or an offset in an auxiliary array containing the value or "unknown".

 Note that the logical descriptor does not contain "unknown" values: it is expected that the in-memory data descriptor will augment the baseline with a known offset for all fields in the